 As I mentioned in my previous post, I am starting to have more opportunities to show my work in Grand Forks, including the recent Selfie group exhibition at the Third Street Gallery.
 This month, I am the featured artist at the Living Sage Home Boutique.
 I met the owner, last summer when I was placed...
 Continue Reading →

-When my husband and I first moved to Grand Forks, I forced myself out of my comfort zone, and applied to any community art event/exhibition for which my work was suitable.
+When we first moved to Grand Forks, I forced myself out of my comfort zone, and applied to any community art event/exhibition if my art was suitable.
 I donated several pieces to charity auctions.
-I was also elated to take part in Grand Fork's annual The Art of Giving charity art...
+I was also elated to take part in Grand Fork's annual The Art of Giving charity art sale.
+Any exposure is...
 Continue Reading →